jajupmochi/RedoxPrediction/README.md

 The details of the dataset can be found in the following repository:
 [ORedOx159](https://github.com/ANRMoMoPlasm/ORedOx159).

-Notice: in this project, the introduced dataset is also used by the name `Redox` or `brem_togn`.
+Notice: in this project, the introduced dataset is also referred to by the name `Redox` or `brem_togn`.

 ## Model illustrations